InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-05-13-Predicting-Athlete-Recovery-score-with-the-NumericEnsembles-package.md

 <img alt="overfitting_plot_free_scales" src="https://github.com/user-attachments/assets/51723b94-5234-421a-9d70-c929fbb46479" />
 <br>
 As the plot shows, the overfitting values will vary for each model.
 This is caused by the random resampling of the data 25 times.
-The x-axis on the overfitting plots is the overfitting value, the y-axis is the resample number.
+The x-axis on the overfitting plots is resample number, the y-axis is the overfitting value.
 The solid black line is the mean of the overfitting values, the red line = 1.00 (the best possible score).

 This graph allows the reader to see all the overfitting results in a way that is neutral and fair across all models and resamples.

-<h4>Kogmogorov-Smirnov test</h4>
+<h4>Kolgmogorov-Smirnov test</h4>

 <img alt="k_s_test_barchart" src="https://github.com/user-attachments/assets/a30a37d4-57a6-4431-9609-3aea955e40f4" />